mbert/kubeadm2ha/README.md

 ## Known limitations
 This is a preview in order to obtain early feedback.
 It is far from done.
 In particular:
-- HA capabilities have not yet been tested.
-The setup works insofar as remote access over load balancer / V-IP works.
-- Only _weavenet_ network plugin is supported (extending for others, like _flannel_, should be fairly easy though).
-- Only _rpm/yum_ is supported (workaround: install software by hand and comment out the _yum_ module calls).
-- Setup of _dashboard_, _heapster_, _grafana_, _influxdb_ is not yet integrated, will come later.
 - Error checking is vastly missing (e.g. whether the additional masters successfully joined).
 - Those I can't remember now ;)